Cervical cancer elimination

 Cervical cancer ranks fourth of all cancers and currently, it is the highest cause of cancer deaths in women in 38 countries.

-In 2022, more than 348,000 women died from cervical cancer worldwide and this number is likely to continue to grow, particularly in underprivileged and vulnerable communities.
+In 2022, more than 348,000 women died from cervical cancer worldwide and this number is likely to continue to grow, particularly in u vulnerable communities.
 Current data suggests that 90% of all cases occur in low- and middle-income countries, due largely to poor access to screening and early detection and treatment of both pre-cancers and cancer.

 However, cervical cancer is one of the most preventable and successfully treatable forms of cancer, if it is detected and diagnosed early, and managed effectively.
-Like many cancers, the earlier cervical cancer is detected, the higher the chances are of survival.
+Like many cancers, the earlier cervical cancer is detected, the higher the chances of survival.

 UICC podcast on cervical cancer